k2view-academy/K2View-Academy/articles/26_fabric_security/04_fabric_interfaces_security.md

 Fabric enables communication to external systems, such to source and target data, via [interfaces]("/articles/05_DB_interfaces/01_interfaces_overview.md"), which define connection definitions.

-The secrets, like passwords, which are part of the interfaces definitions, are stored securely, either at Fabric, where secrets are encrypted or at external secret manager service which Fabric integrates with.
+The secrets, like passwords, that are part of the interfaces definitions, are stored securely, either in Fabric, where secrets are encrypted, or in an external secret manager service that Fabric integrates with.

 <studio>